ovgu-ailab/idl2021/index.md

 Your submitted information will be solely used for application process.
 It will be treated confidentially and deleted after the candidates have been selected.

-The deadline for applications is **TBA**.
+The deadline for applications is **October 8 (23:59), 2021**.
 Applications arriving later will only be considered if there is still course capacity.

 The aim of this process is to select students that are likely to successfully complete the course and not drop out half way through.